Quantum rotor model: Properties

+Applications

-The particular case of quantum rotor model which has the O(2) symmetry can be used to describe a superconducting array of Josephson junctions or the behavior of bosons in optical lattices.
+The particular case of the quantum rotor model which has O(2) symmetry can be used to describe a superconducting array of Josephson junctions or the behavior of bosons in optical lattices.
 Another specific case of O(3) symmetry is equivalent to a system of two layers (bilayer) of a quantum Heisenberg antiferromagnet; it can also describe double-layer quantum Hall ferromagnets.
 It can also be shown that the phase transition for the two dimensional rotor model has the same universality class as that of antiferromagnetic Heisenberg spin models.